OpenDSA/OpenDSA-stable/RST/en/Glossary.rst

       We frequently use the term :term:`algorithm analysis` to mean the same thing.

+   attribute
+      In :term:`object-oriented programming <object-oriented programming paradigm>`,
+      a synonym for :term:`data member`.

    average case
       In algorithm analysis, the average of the costs for all problem instances of a given input size :math:`n`.
 If not all problem